-When I first decided that I wanted to move to Japan from the US, I unknowingly began a long journey of preparation and research.
-The problem was, I wasn’t exactly sure how I was going to do it.
-So how difficult it is to move to Japan?
+When I first decided that I wanted to relocate to Japan from the US, I unwittingly embarked on a lengthy journey of preparation and research.
+The issue was, I wasn’t entirely certain about the process, and uncertainty loomed over every step of the way.

-My family and friends knew that I’d wanted to move to Japan for a long time.
-It just seemed like the natural course for me; I had previously interned in Chiba and I’d graduated with a Japanese bachelor’s degree.
-So, in the first semester of my last year in college, I began looking for a job in Japan.
-After receiving an offer at the Boston Career Forum, I was on the plane within three months.
+My family and friends were aware of my long-standing desire to reside in Japan.
+It just felt like the natural path for me; having previously interned in Chiba and graduated with a Japanese bachelor’s degree.
+Thus, in the first semester of my final year in college, I began seeking employment in Japan.
+After securing an offer at the Boston Career Forum, I found myself on a plane within three months.

-Whenever I met someone who didn’t know my background or ambitions, their first question was always, “Why did you choose Japan?”
+Whenever I encountered someone unaware of my background or aspirations, their initial query invariably revolved around, “Why did you opt for Japan?”

-After all, when you’ve lived in one place your whole life, it becomes part of your identity and it’s difficult to imagine a world beyond your current one.
-But that’s why I say that making that leap to move to Japan is one of the best things I’ve ever done, and living here now is worth all the difficulty I faced.
+After all, when you’ve spent your entire life in one place, it becomes intertwined with your identity, making it challenging to envision a world beyond your current surroundings.
+However, I maintain that making that leap to move to Japan ranks among the best decisions I’ve ever made, and despite the challenges, living here now is immensely rewarding.

 I came to Japan to work, at least that’s what it says on my visa.
 But besides that, I decided to make the move so I could break the everyday cycle of my daily life, which had grown too comfortable for me.